west log

 "Arizona Verdicts" article in Arizona Attorney Bar Magazine

-• Highlights - Our attorney editors select 20-25 Arizona cases to highlight in condensed one-line format from the approximately 25 Arizona summarires we publish each month.
+• Highlights - Our attorney editors select 10-15 Arizona cases to highlight in condensed one-line format from the Arizona summaries we publish each month.

-• Features - Our attorney editors also select six cases to feature in concise one-paragraph format.
+• Features - Our attorney editors also select several cases to feature in concise one-paragraph format.

 Case of the Month